ethereum-optimism/specs/specs/protocol/holocene/derivation.md

 Furthermore, upon finding an invalid batch, the remaining channel it got derived from is also discarded.

-_TODO: I believe that the batch queue, similarly to the channel bank, now actually only holds at most one single staging batch, because we eagerly derive payloads from any valid singular batch.
+_TBD: I believe that the batch queue, similarly to the channel bank, now actually only holds at most one single staging batch, because we eagerly derive payloads from any valid singular batch.
 And the span batch stage before it would similarly only hold at most one staging span batch._